Since 2017

 Step 1

-2. Now grate the potato tubers on a coarse grater.
-Coarse shavings of potato make properly crispy draniki.
-If you want to make them noticeably softer, more like fluffy pancakes, the potatoes should be finely grated instead.
-If the potatoes are too juicy, a lot of liquid will accumulate in the grated mass.
-Excess potato juice can interfere with the proper preparation of the dish.
-Therefore, this potato mass should be lightly squeezed by hand.
-Do not pour out the squeezed juice.
-Set it aside for a while in a separate bowl, and then add the starchy sediment from the bottom of the potato juice back into the total mass.
-If the potato did not release much juice, then squeezing the mass is not strictly necessary.
+2. Now grate the potato on a grater.
+A coarse grater gives the characteristic crispy draniki with potato "shavings"; a fine grater gives softer pancakes, more like blini.
+I use a coarse grater for the classic Belarusian version.
+Grate the potato quickly so it does not darken from oxidation.
+If the potato is very juicy, a lot of liquid will collect in the grated mass; lightly squeeze it by hand over a bowl.
+Do not pour out the squeezed juice – set it aside for a while, and then add the starchy sediment from the bottom back into the mass.
+If the potato did not release much juice, squeezing is not strictly necessary.

 Step 2

-3. Salt and pepper the grated potato mass to taste.
-You can also add other complementary spices, for example, khmeli-suneli or dry ground garlic powder for added depth.
+4. Salt the potato mass (½ tsp.) and add ground black pepper to taste.
+If you like, add other spices – for example, khmeli-suneli or dry ground garlic for extra flavour.
+Mix thoroughly.

 Step 4